FormerlyZeroCool/SpriteDraw/README.md

 *Note pressing shift will reset color chosen, but pressing the "Set Color:" button will save the selected color to the pallete so it can be reselected, and pressing shift won't lose the picked color<br>
 <h3>12.)
 Eraser Tool</h3>
 Much like the pen tool, just drag the cursor across the area to be erased while holding down the mouse button.<br>
+<h3>12.)
+Rotation Tool</h3>
+Click on a portion of the graphic, then drag your mouse to rotate.<br>
+Holding s will run slow mode showing drawing to the screen pixel by pixel<br>
 <h3>Notes on the clipboard viewer</h3>
 1.)
 The clip board viewer can be found directly to the right of the toolbar, and is contained in a blue rectangle.<br>
 2.)
 If you drag the cursor, while holding down the left mouse button over the clipboard its contents will rotate 90 degrees so no antialiasing will be applied.<br>